Custom event and attribute management

 Forcing data types does not apply to event properties, or purchase properties.

 If you choose to force the data type for an attribute, any data that comes in that isn’t the specified type will be ignored.

 |Number||Integers or Floats (i.e.

-For more information on specific filter options exposed by different data type comparisons please see Configuring Reporting article.
-And for more information on the different available data types, please see the section on “Custom Attribute Data Types”.
+For more information on specific filter options exposed by different data type comparisons check out Configuring Reporting.
+And for more information on the different available data types, refer to Custom Attribute Data Types.

-Please note that data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
+Data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
 However, you can use any of the steps listed above to exercise control over what you’re tracking in your dashboard.